 such that $l$ is a closed immersion and for $t\neq0$ the inclusion $l_t: Y\times \{t\} \hookrightarrow W_t=\pi^{-1}(t)\cong X\times\{t\}$ is induced by the inclusion $i: Y\hookrightarrow X$.
 For $t=0$, $W_0=\pi^{-1}(0)$ is isomorphic to $\mathbb{P}(N_{X/Y}\oplus \mathcal{O}_Y)\cup \widetilde{X}$ with $\widetilde{X}$ the blow up of $X$ along $Y$ and the image $l_0(Y\times\{0\})$ (in fact $l(Y\times \mathbb{A}_S^1)$) doesn't meet $\widetilde{X}$.
 A core property of the deformation to the normal cone construction is that the two squares in the following deformation diagram are both Tor-independent.

 Regard $\mathbb{A}_S^1$ as a $\mu_n$-equivariant scheme with the trivial action and notice that the deformation to the normal cone construction also works in the $\mu_n$-equivariant case, we apply all constructions before the statement of Theorem~\ref{401} to the closed immersion $l: Y\times\mathbb{A}_S^1\to W$.
 To this, we fix a smooth at infinity K\"{a}hler metric on $W(\C)$ and endow all its submanifolds with the induced metrics.
-Using the contravariant functoriality of the equivariant higher Bott-Chern forms and the fact that $N_{W/{\mathbb{A}_Y^1}}\mid_{W_t}\cong N_{W_t/Y}$, we may write down, for any $t$, a diagram which is actually commutative up to homotopy.
+Notice that we have $N_{W/{\mathbb{A}_Y^1}}\mid_{W_t}\cong N_{W_t/Y}$.